ddev/ddev/docs/content/developers/building-contributing.md

 * update the implementation with `ampli checkout <branch name>`
 * make changes to the code

-Make sure new properties are not breaking, add it as optional properties though.
 Once finished, save the changes to publish a new version of the definitions.

 Afterwards the changes can be imported running the following command in the